 - Once a student has demonstrated the knowledge of indicating the beginning of sentences with a capital letter, the student does not need to specify this throughout the remainder of the constructed/extended response.
 That is, scribes can automatically capitalize the first letter in the beginning of a sentence if the student has indicated punctuation ending the previous sentence.
 If the student has not indicated punctuation ending the previous sentence and says, "The dog ran.
-The dog jumped," the scribe would write "the dog ran the dog jumped". - Homonyms and often-confused words such as "to," "two," and "too," or "there," "their," and "they're," or "than" and "then" should be spelled by the student each time they are used.
+The dog jumped," the scribe would write "the dog ran the dog jumped". - Homonyms and often-confused words should be spelled by the student each time they are used.
+For example: - o "to," "two," and "too" - o "there," "their," and, "they're" or "than" and "then"